chicks-net/chicks-home/README.md

 INSTALL
 -------

+Typically I clone the repo and setup symlinks these days.
+I'm open to ideas for doing this better.
+I might be working ways to automate this myself.

-Via [ansible](https://github.com/chicks-net/fini-ansible) or shell commands:
+Via shell commands:

 	adduser chicks
 	cd /home